ShobhitDewanTR/LA_Sikuli/LA_Sikuli/ReadMe.txt

 	All will auto import once you clean the project (pom.xml have the required libraries already)

 	Note:
-	This POC done for LYNX Fastwire desktop application.
+	This POC done for LYNX Alerting desktop application.
 	It may not run directly in your PC.
 Please check the code flow and create your own test cases.

 	Author: